BrookeCredendino/Group-1-Project-2/README.md

 Last Updated: September 27, 2023 (the dataset is now static)

 # Data:
-A. Temporal & Aggregation Fields
+A. Temporal & Aggregation Fields:

 Data As Of (Date): Date the extract was published (e.g., “09/27/2023”).